madhur-taneja/Neighborhood-Map/README.md

   - [Part 4: Creating and coding Javascript in app.js and init.js](#part-4-creating-and-coding-javascript-in-appjs-and-initjs)
 - [References](#references)

-## Getting started
+## Getting Started

 * The aim of this Project is to make a "Map of a Neighborhood" showing famous local Eating Joints with their ratings.

-* This project is a part of Udacity's Front-End Web Developer Nanodegree program.
+* This project was made from scratch and is a part of Udacity's Front-End Web Developer Nanodegree program.
 The project will be evaluated by a Udacity code reviewer according to the Landing Page project [rubric](https://review.udacity.com/#!/projects/2711658591/rubric)

-### Tools required
+### Tools Required

 * [Google Maps API](https://developers.google.com/maps/web/) to load map
 * [Foursquare API](https://foursquare.com/developers/app/XQ2I0ONGSSVL1DYQYSK2Q0ERIM5ASTRANA5FRG41HTTXVKQB) to fetch data for the eating joints